 For Members Only

-SNSC’s snowboard program was established ten years ago and today is one of the only formal snowboard programs in Northern Vermont.
+SNSC’s snowboard program was established in 2000 and today is one of the only formal snowboard programs in Northern Vermont.
 Athletes begin in the Meisters or Development groups, building fundamental riding skills and then progress to the competition teams that offer one day or two day options.
 The excellent coaching staff is experienced across all snowboard disciplines and the program maintains a 5 to 1 or lower ratio of coaches to kids.

 New to SNSC?
 In order to enroll in these programs you must be an SNSC Member.
 After Oct.
 15 our program rates go up 15%.
 Please email us at firstname.lastname@example.org for a discount code to receive the early season rates you see here.
-Academic tutorial programs are also available with the U14, U16 and U19 programs.
+Academic tutorial programs are also available with the Alpine U12 U14, U16 and U19 programs as well as Freeski Team programs.

 1 Day Program